attilammagyar/js80p/README.md

 #### Distortion Shape

-The little function graph icon at the top right corner of a macro selects the non-linearity shape that the macro will use when its [distortion (DIST)](#usage-macros-dist) parameter is set to a value above 0%.
+Click on the little function graph icon at the top right corner of a macro, or use the mouse wheel while holding the mouse cursor over it to select the non-linearity shape that the macro will use when its [distortion (DIST)](#usage-macros-dist) parameter is set to a value above 0%.